Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Similarities

 After testing and reviewing SimpliSafe, we found that their system was pretty comparable to its Nest counterpart.
 Along with competitive pricing, both SimpliSafe and Nest Secure are DIY setups complete with reliable equipment, such as indoor and outdoor cameras, and more.
-SimpliSafe does offer professional installation services for its most expensive (and complicated) security packages.
+SimpliSafe offers professional installation services if you’re not comfortable doing it yourself or want an expert to choose the best places to set up your devices.

-In addition to the high-quality video that SimpliSafe provides, the system is also contract-free (win!).
+Like Nest Secure, SimpliSafe doesn’t require any contracts.
 This fact may be crucial in your decision-making process, especially if you’re renting or just now beginning to figure out what you need from a home security system.
 SimpliSafe offers an easy way out should you decide to “break up.”

 Differences

 Between the two systems, there are several differences worth noting.
-As mentioned above, Nest Secure links to Google Assistant, making Nest Secure the easier purchase if you’re looking to use Google Assistant as your home automation system.
-While smart home integration is limited with SimpliSafe, don’t count them out yet!
-SimpliSafe offers smart home components like smart locks and video doorbells, and it can connect to Amazon’s Alexa, the Apple Watch, and more.
+Nest Secure natively integrated with Google Assistant for voice control and automation features.
+While smart home integration is limited with SimpliSafe, don’t count them out SimpliSafe offers smart home components like smart locks, and it can connect to Amazon’s Alexa, the Apple Watch, and more.

 Versatility is another key difference you’ll find between the two systems.
-SimpliSafe offers more package and equipment options to choose from, as well as several different pricing options to boot.
+SimpliSafe offers more package and equipment options to choose from, as well as several different monitoring plans to boot.
 This will grant you the ability (and freedom) to pick and choose the package options that are ideal for you, as opposed to getting stuck with those pre-built setups that offer very little wiggle room.

 Pricing